 - 5. Can the mirror head and reflection mirror be turned?
-Are white and black mirror of the reflection mirror undamaged?
-Can the mirror head be slipped downwards or upwards after loosening of the clamping knobs? (not appliable for horizontal by-passes) - 6.
-Make available the azimuth device.
-It is located in a wooden box separate added to the delivery. - 7.
+Are white and black mirror of the reflection mirror undamaged? - 6.
 Make sure that the B+C correctors are available for compass adjustment.
-At delivery B+C-magnets are located in their magazines behind the B+C-covers. refer to chapter "Compass Binnacle, Outline". - 8.
-Check that the heeling magnets are available.
-At delivery there are two magnets located inside a brass tube with screwed on cover and adjusting chain.
+At delivery B+C-magnets are located in their magazines behind the B+C-covers.
+Refer to chapter "Compass Binnacle, Outline". - 7.
+Check that the heeling magnet is available.
+At delivery it is located inside a brass tube with screwed on cover and adjusting chain.
 This adjusting chain is visible when looking from above into the binnacle column (after removing of compass).
-Refer to chapter "Adjustment". - 9.
+Refer to chapter "Adjustment". - 8.
 Put the D-spheres on their consoles port and starboard of the binnacle column and fix it preliminarily.
-The guiding piece is orientated towards the binnacle. - 10.
+The guiding piece is orientated towards the binnacle. - 9.
 If a Flinder's bar is mounted to the compass binnacle make available the four weak iron cylinders for adjustment.
 These are separately packed and added to the delivery.
 Four wooden spacer pieces are to be found within the Flinder's bar.